Photo: Nick Mead

 The second outstanding feature of the work was its embrace of new technology.
 McGregor started playing with computers when he was seven and it was natural for him to incorporate the cyber world into his own choreography.
 Collaborating with state-of-the art designers he experimented with projecting computer generated images onto the stage.
 In Sulphur 16 (1998) dancers were dwarfed by the presence of a shimmering virtual giant and danced with a company of digital figures who wove and shimmered among them like visitants from another age.
 In Aeon (2000) digitally created landscapes transported the dancers to what seemed like other dimensions and other worlds.
 McGregor has also used technology to alter the conditions under which his work is viewed.
 53 Bytes (1997) was created for simultaneous performance by two sets of dancers in Berlin and Canada, and was watched by audiences in both countries by live satellite link.

 In 2006, Wayne McGregor was appointed the Resident Choreographer of The Royal Ballet, the first modern dance maker to be given that post in the companyʼs history.
 A string of productions, including Qualia (2003), and Engram (2005), were followed by the 2006 smash hit Chroma.
 Next came Nimbus (2007), and in 2008 McGregor curated a new festival for the Royal Opera House, Deloitte Ignite, which also saw the premiere of a new work, Infra.
 McGregor then conceived, directed and choreographed an historic joint collaboration between The Royal Ballet and The Royal Opera – the Baroque double bill of Acis and Galatea and Dido and Aeneas.
 McGregor went on to create Limen (2010) and Live Fire Exercise (2011) on The Royal Ballet, which included ground-breaking collaborations with visual artists Tatsuo Miyajima and John Gerrard, respectively.
-Last year, for the Royal Ballet, McGregor choreographed Raven Girl (2013) with award-winning author Audrey Niffenegger, Amber (2013) for Natalia Osipova for the Royal Opera House gala, Machina for Metamorphosis: Titian 2012 (2012) with sculptor Conrad Shawcross, a co-production with the National Gallery, and Carbon Life (2012) with an all star line up of musicians including Mark Ronson, Andrew Wyatt, Boy George and Alison Mossart.
+Most recently for the Royal Ballet, McGregor choreographed Raven Girl (2013) with award-winning author Audrey Niffenegger, Amber (2013) for Natalia Osipova for the Royal Opera House gala, Machina for Metamorphosis: Titian 2012 (2012) with sculptor Conrad Shawcross, a co-production with the National Gallery, and Carbon Life (2012) with an all star line up of musicians including Mark Ronson, Andrew Wyatt, Boy George and Alison Mossart.

-Outside the ‘pure’ fields of dance McGregor has directed opera for La Scala, Milan and the Royal Opera House, London and choreographed for movies, plays, musicals, fashion shows and art galleries including site specific installations at the Hayward Gallery, Saatchi Gallery, National Gallery, Canary Wharf, Glastonbury and the Pompidou Centre and movement for movies and music videos, from Harry Potter And The Goblet of Fire to Radiohead’s 2011 Lotus Flower video (with over 18 million views on YouTube) and Atoms for Peace’s 2013 video for Ingenue.
+Outside the ‘pure’ fields of dance McGregor has directed opera for La Scala, Milan and the Royal Opera House, London and choreographed for movies, plays, musicals, fashion shows and art galleries including site specific installations at the Hayward Gallery, Saatchi Gallery, National Gallery, Canary Wharf, Glastonbury, the Pompidou Centre and for Secret Cinema, and movement for movies and music videos, from Harry Potter And The Goblet of Fire to Radiohead’s 2011 Lotus Flower video (with over 18 million views on YouTube) and Atoms for Peace’s 2013 video for Ingenue.

 McGregorʼs experiments have earned him a string of nominations and awards.
 He was recently awarded a CBE (Commander of the Order of the British Empire) for his Services to Dance, in the New Years Honours List of January 2011.
 Awards for his works include the Critics Prize for Chroma at the Golden Mask Awards (2012); three Critics Circle Awards (Amu, Chroma, Infra); two South Bank Show Awards and Movimentos Award for Entity (2009); a Benois De La Danse for Infra (2009); an International Theatre Institute Award for Excellence in Dance (2009); an Arts Foundation Fellowship in 1998; two Time Out Awards for Outstanding Achievement in Dance (2001/2003) and two Olivier Awards (2004/2007).